- Study at Deakin

 For more information about single-subject (non-award) enrolment, please contact Customer Service, tel: 03 9246 8333.

 Students are encouraged to consider opportunities to study part of their course abroad, for which credit may be obtained, in an approved partner institution.
-Further information is available through Deakin International's Education Abroad website.
+Further information is available through Deakin International's Study Abroad website.

 Please visit the Graduate Diploma of Psychology page for FAQs about the course.